UMSU’s chambers were full Monday as two motions amending the union’s official position on reproductive rights were debated and passed.

 “We’ve heard from many concerned students that UMSU should be doing its part to ensure a safer environment on our campus and to take an organizational stance on reproductive rights,” Sanderson said.

 “So while we have existing policies and procedures in regards to the matter, we felt it was necessary to bring a motion to the board and to address this issue.”

 Sanderson also clarified that the motions prohibit UMSU-affiliate student groups from “harassing students who don’t want to be talked to, this would include uses of graphic materials or imagery, often pictures or models of aborted fetuses, which create an unsafe environment for students.

 “And the intent was also for this to include the dissemination of false or misleading information.”

 Sanderson also stressed the motions are not intended to “police anyone’s thoughts.”

 UMSU received a number of letters addressed to individual members of the board of directors from the Justice Centre for Constitutional Freedoms — a group based in Calgary which, according to its website, works to “defend the constitutional freedoms of Canadians through litigation and education” — which suggested the board vote against the original motion on the grounds it “denigrates certain students’ peaceful expression and undermines freedom of expression on your campus.”

 It also referred to the motion as “invalid.”

-Elizabeth McMechan, chief propaganda officer for the U of M revolutionary student movement (RSM), was present at the meeting and called the passing of the motions a “huge first step.”
+Elizabeth McMechan, whose official title is “chief propaganda officer” of the U of M revolutionary student movement (RSM), was present at the meeting and called the passing of the motions a “huge first step.”